protojour/domain-engine/docs/src/ontol_domain.md

 # The `ontol` domain

-The ONTOL compiler has a built-in domain called `'ontol'`, which defines some essential building blocks on which to build other concepts.
+The ONTOL language has a built-in domain called `'ontol'`, which defines some essential building blocks on which to build other concepts.

 Everything in the `ontol` namespace is automatically imported and available in other domains, but the `ontol` prefix may be used to disambiguate types when name collisions occur: